davidpangsw/tutor-site/prompt.md

   cards are: Homework Help, Standard Exam preparation (AP/IB and other), University Math help, Advanced tutoring for talented students, Fun subjects for kids.
 You may rephrase the words.
 Use a proper alignment, suitable for any screen ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────

+Remember to include your locale file in request.ts